 Like many rural telephone systems, Nunn Telephone Company's history dates back into the early 1900s.

 In 1911, the Town of Nunn issued a telephone franchise to S E Hobart.
-The humble beginnings of the telephone system expanded from the Town of Nunn into the rural as neighbors banded together to build and maintain rural open-wire lines.
+The humble beginnings of the telephone system expanded from the Town of Nunn into the rural as neighbors banded together to build and maintain Nunn.

-Those early day pioneers kept things working through natural disasters, the Great Depression and two World Wars before the company was purchased from Frank Mann in 1948 and converted to Nunn Telephone Company.
+Those early day pioneers kept things working through natural disasters, the Great Depression and two World Wars before the company was purchased from Frank Mann in 1948 and converted to Nunn Telephone Company which was owned by the stockholders.
 Today, Nunn Telephone Company service is fiber based, providing "World Class" services.

 From those humble beginnings back in 1911, Nunn Telephone Company, directors and employees continue to deliver the technology and service that our customers not only value but need to be successful.

 - Nunn Telephone Company purchased the telephone system from Mr. Frank Mann who operated the existing cord-board from the front of his residence at 287 Logan Avenue in Nunn, Colorado.
 The magneto system was connected by open wire on four main rural lines serving the rural area.
 At that time the system served approximately 80 customers.